Yizack/mailchannels/docs/modules/emails.md

     - `content`: The attachment data, encoded in base64
     - `filename`: The name of the attachment file
     - `type`: The MIME type of the attachment
+  - `campaignId`: The campaign identifier.
+If specified, this ID will be included in all relevant webhooks.
+It can be up to 48 UTF-8 characters long and must not contain spaces.
   - `bcc`: The BCC recipients of the email.
   - `cc`: The CC recipients of the email.
   - `dkim`: The DKIM settings for the email.